 Outside of the classroom and computer lab, I am involved in several activities both on and off campus.
 I am an active member of the Astronomy Student's Association, which conducts weekly meetings on astronomy topics, as well as outreach to the local on- and off-campus community.
 I serve as one of the Department of Astronomy Undergraduate Representatives, a liaison between the faculty and the undergraduate student population.
-In this capacity, I have participated in the faculty hiring process, run several town-hall meetings and scholarship application workshops, and was one of the authors of the undergraduate white paper contribution to the department external review conducted last year.
 I create graphics for the Astronomy On Tap ATX show each month and set up the venue.
 I am an active member of the Student Veteran's Association, and am currently serving as a peer mentor, helping new veteran students transition to life as a college student.
+Several years ago, I turned a photography hobby into a small side business, providing a wide range of photography services around Austin.
 I also serve as a deacon in my church, and am big fan of backpacking and America's national parks.